 Kristina's clinical approach includes Cognitive Behavioural Therapy (CBT) to offer clients effective ways to change behaviour and use more adaptive thinking styles to approach life challenges and stress.
 She also integrates Mindfulness-Based Cognitive Behavioural Therapy (MBCT), Dialectical Behaviour Therapy (DBT), and Attachment-based interventions into her work.

 Kristina received specialized training through the Massachusetts General Hospital Psychiatry Academy and International OCD Foundation, to treat youth and adults with Obsessive Compulsive Disorder (OCD), and Body Focused Repetitive Behaviours, including Trichotillomania (Hair Pulling Disorder) and Excoriation (Skin Picking Disorder).

-Kristina started her career at Kinark Child and Family Services where she first found her passion for working with children and teenagers living with mental health issues.
-Later in her career, Kristina moved to Vancouver, BC to provide psychotherapy to adults living with substance use disorders, and mental health issues during the peak of the Fentanyl Crisis.
-Kristina later returned to Ontario to offer care in the public sector for one of Ontario’s largest Community Hospitals, where she provided individual and family therapy to children, and teenagers living with Depression, Anxiety, Obsessive Compulsive Disorder (OCD), Perfectionism, Specific Phobias, and many other mental health issues.
+Kristina started her career at Kinark Child and Family Services where she received training and experience working with children and teenagers living with mental health issues.
+Later in her career, Kristina moved to Vancouver to provide psychotherapy to individuals living with comorbid substance use disorders and mental health issues.
+In 2017, Kristina returned to Ontario and worked at one of Ontario’s largest Community Hospitals in the Child, Youth and Family program until 2023.
+Through these positions, Kristina gained extensive experience providing acute care and individual/family therapy to children, adolescents and young adults struggling with a wide range of concerns.